side-projects-42/Resource-Store-2/GOOGLE/filesystem-proposal/doc/src/filesystem-proposal.md

 >
 > \[*Note:* <span id="Path-equality">Path equality</span> and path equivalence have different semantics.
 >
-> Equality is determined by the `path` non-member `operator==`, which considers the two path's lexical representations only.
+> Equality is determined by the `path` non-member `operator==`, which considers the two path’s lexical representations only.
 Thus `path("foo") == "bar"` is never `true`.
 >
 > Equivalence is determined by the [`equivalent()`](#equivalent) non-member function, which determines if two paths [resolve](#class-path) to the same file system entity.
 Thus `equivalent("foo", "bar")` will be `true` when both paths resolve to the same file.
 >
-> Programmers wishing to determine if two paths are "the same" must decide if "the same" means "the same representation" or "resolve to the same actual file", and choose the appropriate function accordingly. *-- end note*\]
+> Programmers wishing to determine if two paths are “the same” must decide if “the same” means “the same representation” or “resolve to the same actual file”, and choose the appropriate function accordingly. *– end note*\]

     bool operator!=(const path& lhs, const path& rhs) noexcept;